Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Combinatorics of strings on

 \begin{corollary} The number of $*$-classes of strings on $(Q(n), I(n))$ is $(n+1)^2+1$. \end{corollary} \begin{proof} Corollary \ref{cor : types of strings} tells us that we have three types of strings.
-As for the first type of strings, the trivial paths, they are fixed by the $*$-operation and they are $n$.
+As for the first type of strings, the trivial paths, they are fixed by the $*$-operation and there are $n$ many of them.
 We have only two strings of the second type which are interchanged by the $*$-operation and this gives us another $*$-class.

 By the previous lemma, we are hence left to compute the cardinality of $\mathscr{S}$ which coincides with twice the cardinality of the set of connected subintervals of $[0,n]$, that is $n(n+1)$. \end{proof}